Banner photo: S. Sheridan/Mercy Corps

 The challenge: Some 30 percent of youth in MENA are unemployed.
 Inside Syria, the situation is particularly dire: unemployment rates among youth are estimated to be close to 75 percent, with significantly higher rates among Syrian women.
 Some 65 percent of young female IDPs and 23 percent of young male IDPs are unemployed.
 Access to dignified work is a challenge across the region.
 This leads to many young people being subjected to exploitative conditions in an attempt to achieve financial independence or contribute much needed cash or remittances to their families.
 The many young people who wish to set up their own businesses, lack access to expertise, resources and support.

-At the Summit, participants will explore solutions that provide youth with access to meaningful employment opportunities and opportunities for entrepreneurship, specifically:
+At the Summit, participants explored solutions that provide youth with access to meaningful employment opportunities and opportunities for entrepreneurship, specifically:

 Creating job opportunities in the region.